 As a general rule, publications in journals or publishing houses whose processes of acceptance and review of originals are deficient in the justified opinion of the experts of the corresponding specific committee, regardless of the position of the journal or publishing house in the bibliometric rankings, are not considered to be quality contributions.
-In this respect, papers published in journals which have practices that compromise their quality (such as editorial deadlines that are too short to guarantee the quality of the review and an unjustifiably high volume of articles or self-citations)
+In this respect, papers published in journals which have practices that compromise their quality (such as editorial deadlines that are too short to guarantee the quality of the review and an unjustifiably high volume of articles or self-citations) will be treated as non-indexed publications, unless they are accompanied by sufficient evidence of quality.

-&lt;sup>6 These are not required absolute minimums but rather a general reference in the field of Sciences which will be compared in each case with the average quality of the applicants' publications and the average productivity in the respective area.
+7 These are not required absolute minimums but rather a general reference in the field of Sciences which will be compared in each case with the average quality of the applicants' publications and the average productivity in the respective area.